DolphinBox/sathya/docs/Developing_Modules.md

 setState simply takes the object you pass as an argument, and *merges* it with the existing state (behind the scenes, this is accomplished with the "..." spread operator).

+setState is also an async function, so you can await it as well (or use a callback);

 >This means that setState will create a new property in the state if it does not exist, or replace an existing property with the new value passed.

 In order to get the current state: `ServerState.getState()`.
-This method simply returns the current state object. getState() returns a reference to the state object, and so it can also be directly manipulated this way.
+This method simply returns the current state object.
+If you need to directly manipulate the state (though this is discouraged), you can access it at `ServerState.state`.

 Your module should **only** modify it's own state "sub-object".
 Modules should only interact with each other through exposed API's on the state.